pspete/psPAS/docs/collections/_commands/Get-PASSafeMember.md

 Lists all permissions for member SomeUser on Target_Safe using Gen1 API

-Depreciated from CyberArk Version 12.3
+Deprecated from CyberArk Version 12.3

 ## PARAMETERS